The Stage class represents the main drawing area.

 An indexed array that contains each filter object currently associated with the display object.
 The openfl.filters package contains several classes that define specific filters you can use.

-Filters can be applied in Flash Professional at design time, or at run time by using ActionScript code.
-To apply a filter by using ActionScript, you must make a temporary copy of the entire filters array, modify the temporary array, then assign the value of the temporary array back to the filters array.
+Filters can be applied in Flash Professional at design time, or at run time by using Haxe code.
+To apply a filter by using Haxe, you must make a temporary copy of the entire filters array, modify the temporary array, then assign the value of the temporary array back to the filters array.
 You cannot directly add a new filter object to the filters array.

-To add a filter by using ActionScript, perform the following steps (assume that the target display object is named myDisplayObject):
+To add a filter by using Haxe, perform the following steps (assume that the target display object is named myDisplayObject):

 1. Create a new filter object by using the constructor method of your chosen filter class.